The Social Security Administration’s Listing of Impairment 11.00 evaluates the following Neurological Disorders:

 - Syringomyelia.
 With: (A) Significant bulbar signs; or (B) Disorganization of motor function.

+You may still qualify to receive benefits even if your condition is not listed above.
 Other neurological conditions that are not specifically listed in Social Security’s Listings of Impairment may also qualify for Social Security Disability Benefits:

 Disorders of the Central Nervous System